Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Angina usually happens during activity.
 It can also occur when you’re upset or after a large meal.
 Sometimes angina can happen when the weather is too hot or too cold.
 All of these things can put more stress on your body and your heart.

-If angina starts occurring more often, lasts longer, or causes more discomfort, you may have unstable angina.
+You may have unstable angina if angina starts occurring more often, lasts longer, happens even when you are resting, or causes more discomfort.
 It’s a sign that your heart problem may be getting worse.
+You need to call your healthcare provider right away.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |